Use a fork to whisk together 1 tablespoon of ground flaxseed with 3 tablespoons of water in a small bowl to make the flax egg. Cover and set aside.

 Use a small cookie scoop and scoop chickpea mixture onto a parchment-lined baking sheet.
 Then, use your hands to roll into rounded balls.
 Bake for 15 minutes.

-While the chickpea meatballs are in the oven, melt vegan butter in a microwave-safe bowl or glass measuring cup.
+While the chickpea meatballs are in the oven, melt butter in a microwave-safe bowl or glass measuring cup.
 Then use a fork to whisk in ¼ cup Buffalo sauce.

 When the chickpea meatballs are done, remove from the oven and set the baking sheet on top of the stove or on a heat resistant surface or mat.
 Use a silicone pastry brush to baste each ball with the Buffalo sauce-butter mixture.

 Return the tray of basted chickpea meatballs back into the oven and bake for an additional 15 minutes.